Kyle AndersonHead Butcher at Renata

-Camas DavisOwner of Portland Meat Collective, Writer, Meat Thinker
+Camas DavisOwner of Portland Meat Collective, Executive Director of the Good Meat Project, Writer, Meat Thinker

 In 2009, Camas Davis, a magazine editor and food writer, traveled to southwest France to study butchery and charcuterie with Kate Hill and the Chapolards.
 Upon her return, she began working at a local meat counter and founded the Portland Meat Collective with the goal of bringing the kind of transparent, hands-on educational experience she had in France to her community.
 Camas has learned from many different mentors over the years and now teaches PMC classes on occasion.
 "Running the PMC means I never grow stagnant, as a teacher and as a lifelong student," Camas says.
-In 2014, Camas launched the Meat Collective Alliance (MCA), a nonprofit whose mission is to inspire responsible meat consumption and production through experiential education.
-Camas and the MCA are helping to launch dozens of Meat Collectives across the country.
-She continues to write about her experiences in meat and is currently working on a book due out from Penguin in 2018.
+In 2014, Camas launched the Good Meat Project (GMP), a nonprofit whose mission is to inspire responsible meat consumption and production through experiential education.
+Camas and the GMP work to spread Meat Collectives across the country and to bring Meat Collective-style education to chefs and farmers as well.
+She continues to write about her experiences in meat and is the author of Killing It (Penguin Press, 2018), a memoir about her adventures in the world of meat.

 Mary Kay GehringChef, Teacher, Baker, Butcher, Charcuterie Maker, Pickler, Forager, Culinary Doyenne